matsoken/healthd/README.md

     dbdriver: mysql
 ```

-Exectue the application, by default it loads config.yml from the working directory:
+Execute the application, by default it loads config.yml from the working directory:

 ```
 ./healthd